amruthjakku/InternLink/docs/ADMIN_GUIDE.md

 ```
 ADMIN (Super User)
 ├── Can add other Admins (by GitLab username)
-├── Can add/manage Mentors
+├── Can add/manage Tech Leads
 ├── Can create/manage Colleges
 ├── System-wide oversight
 └── Full platform control

 MENTOR (College-specific)
-├── Can add Interns (only for their college)
+├── Can add AI developer Interns (only for their college)
 ├── Can manage their college's cohorts
 ├── Can monitor their interns' progress
 └── College-scoped permissions